MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Transaction's predecessors have Verification Packets either archived or in this Block.
 - Every Transaction either has yet to enter Epochs or is in Epochs.
 - Every Transaction doesn't compete with, or have parents which competed with and lost, finalized Transactions.
-- The sketch is properly constructed from the same data used to construct the Merkle.
 - Only new and unique Elements are archived.
 - No SendDifficulty or DataDifficulty skips a nonce for their Merit Holder.
 That said, the Block may skip a nonce if the skipped nonce is present later in the Block.
-- Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.
-That said, the Verification Packets still can as long as the matching MeritRemoval is included in the Block.
 - The aggregate signature is formed with the following algorithm:

 ```